 If you are affiliated with UW–Madison and would like to use Pressbooks, please email Learn@UW–Madison at firstname.lastname@example.org.
 Include your netid and a brief description of what your goals are with Pressbooks.
 Once you have an account, you can log in to Pressbooks.

 Your account will be manually created.
 Your login will be your NetID, and the email associated with it will be the email listed for you in the UW–Madison directory.
 You will receive an email when your account is created which will include your username and a link to reset your password.

 - Easy-to-use interface for authoring, exporting, hosting, and distributing texts and other content

 - Ability to embed images, video, and audio from Kaltura, YouTube and other sources

 - H5P and Hypothes.is can be used to add powerful interactive elements to content

 - Content authored in Pressbooks can be made publicly available or kept private

-	- Pressbooks can be embedded directly into Canvas courses as pages or assignments
+- Pressbooks content can be embedded directly into Canvas courses as ungraded module items

-	The DoIT Help Desk provides instructors, staff and students with free tech support and troubleshooting help by phone at 608.264.4357, email at email@example.com and chat at helpdesk.wisc.edu.
+The DoIT Help Desk provides instructors, staff and students with free tech support and troubleshooting help by phone at (608) 264-4357, email and chat.
 In-person support is also available at the DoIT Help Desk service desk in the Computer Sciences building.
 Visit helpdesk.wisc.edu for hours and more information.